Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Introduction

 In wireless communication standards, a differential mapper, where the information is encoded in the phase difference between successive symbols, is commonly used to mitigate the effects of phase ambiguity and for noncoherent detection.
-For example, digital audio broadcasting, terrestrial-digital multimedia broadcasting, and WiFi IEEE 802.11g use the combination of a convolutional encoder and differential PSK (DPSK) symbol mapper.
-Although initially designed for non-coherent detection, research has demonstrated that a coherent DPSK demapper can be constructed, wherein the soft information output can be computed using the MAP rule \cite{Colavolpe04}.
-Since then, turbo-DPSK systems, which combine a MAP DPSK demapper with a MAP decoder, have been explored in a broad range of literature, see \cite{Narayanan99, Hoeher99, WvH12} and references therein.
-The recursive nature of the DPSK modulator increases the time diversity of a serial turbo-like receiver structure.
-As a result, a turbo-DPSK system achieves significant performance gains compared to a simple PSK receiver, as reported in \cite{Lee00}.
+For example, digital audio broadcasting, terrestrial digital multimedia broadcasting, and IEEE 802.11g WiFi employ convolutional coding with a differentially encoded (DE)-PSK symbol mapper.
+Although initially designed for non-coherent detection, research has demonstrated that a coherent DE-PSK demapper can be constructed, wherein the soft information output can be computed using the MAP rule \cite{Colavolpe04}.
+Since then, turbo-DE-PSK systems, which combine a MAP DE-PSK demapper with a MAP decoder, have been explored in a broad range of literature, see \cite{Narayanan99, Hoeher99, WvH12} and references therein.
+The recursive nature of the DE-PSK modulator increases the time diversity of a serial turbo-like receiver structure.
+As a result, a turbo-DE-PSK system achieves significant performance gains compared to a simple turbo-PSK receiver, as reported in \cite{Lee00}.